syl20bnr/spacemacs-elpa-mirror/melpa/dimmer-readme.txt

 Customization:

-`dimmer-percent` controls the degree to which unselected buffers are dimmed.
+`dimmer-fraction` controls the degree to which unselected buffers are dimmed.
 Range is 0.0 - 1.0, and default is 0.20.
 Increase value if you like the other buffers to be more dim.